mjpritchard/test-decap-help/content/docs/data-transfer/globus-connect-personal.md

 {{</command>}}

-If you use the web application at <https://app.globus.org>, you should now be able to see your endpoint listed under "Endpoints" when you filter by "Administered by me".
-You can now try listing the files on the endpoint and perhaps transferring a file to/from one of the Globus Tutorial endpoints using the web interface.
+If you use the web application at <https://app.globus.org>, you should now be able to see your GCP endpoint listed under "Collections" when you filter by "Administered by you".
+You can now try listing the files on it and perhaps transferring a file to/from one of the Globus Tutorial endpoints using the web interface.